stephsuber/renci-website/src/content/news/features/2010/04/09_launch-pad-participants-rise-to-the-challenge/index.md

 Future plans for the Blinkcoupons team include forming an additional 18 partnerships with media outlets in other college markets and continuing to participate in Launch Pad activities.

-“Along with the office space and the privacy, we’ve learned a lot from David’s (RENCI’s David Knowles, who directs the Launch Pad program) guidance and by being able to tap into the entrepreneurial network on campus and beyond,” said Farooqui.
+"Along with the office space and the privacy, we've learned a lot from David's (RENCI's David Knowles, who directs the Launch Pad program) guidance and by being able to tap into the entrepreneurial network on campus and beyond," said Farooqui.

-Farooqui, Harris and Blinkcoupons’ two other employees—Howard Lee and Ashley Klein—all plan to graduate from UNC in December.
+Farooqui, Harris and Blinkcoupons' two other employees—Howard Lee and Ashley Klein—all plan to graduate from UNC in December.
 However, as long as college students look for bargains and Blinkcoupons is there to provide, they are likely to have a continuing presence on campus.